HTTPS and SEO: Does SSL Affect Google Rankings?

 Is a free Let's Encrypt certificate as good as a paid one for SEO?

-How long does it take for rankings to recover after HTTPS migration?
+How long does it take for rankings to recover after an HTTPS migration?

-Most sites see a temporary fluctuation for 2-4 weeks as Google recrawls and reindexes the HTTPS URLs.
-If redirects are properly configured, rankings typically return to normal (or improve slightly) within 4-6 weeks.
-Improper migration with missing redirects can cause longer drops.
+With redirects configured correctly, most sites see temporary fluctuation for a few weeks as Google recrawls and reindexes the HTTPS URLs, then return to normal within roughly four to six weeks.
+A migration missing 301 redirects or carrying mixed content can cause deeper, longer drops, so verify redirects with curl before you go live.